jnand/cortland-guide/pages/backup.md

 #### Two factor auth ####

-> When you log in to your [Backblaze](https://secure.backblaze.com/user_signin.htm) account, on the left-hand side go to “My Settings”, and navigate towards the middle of the page where you will see your “Sign-In Settings”, click on that to make the change.
+> When you log in to [Backblaze](https://secure.backblaze.com/user_signin.htm), on the left-hand side go to “My Settings”, and navigate towards the middle of the page where you will see “Sign-In Settings”, click to change.

 ![Backblaze account settings](images/backblaze-ToTP_SignIn.png)